 Today, one of the biggest concerns for CEOs worldwide is not having the right people to run and grow their businesses.
 So, they’re starting to look to diversity as a way to address this issue.
 In addition, 86% of millennial females and 74% of millennial males consider company policies on diversity, equality and inclusion during their job hunt, which is especially important because millennials are now the largest generation in the U.S. workforce.
 Regarding society as a whole, the nonprofit organization Catalyst found that increasing the level of female employment could help raise GDP by 5% in the U.S., 11% in Italy and 27% in India, even before you start to quantify the positive social impacts that would also arise from this increase.

 The importance of diversity and inclusion within the workplace is not something that can be understated.
 Diversity in surface-level features, as well as “deep-level” diversity, greatly impact businesses every day.
 To ensure that your business stays competitive, consider diversifying your human capital.
-Visit https://coreaxis.com/about-us/the-coreaxis-team/ to read about our diverse team!
+Visit our Team page to learn more about our diverse team!